 Our last day, we stumbled upon the Santa Lucia artisan market.
 This little market had many stalls selling handicrafts, textiles, and other knick-knacks.
 We picked up several items and the prices seemed reasonable.

-Outside of the couple markets mentioned in this post, there are many other markets and ferias set up in Santiago.
-We always love the unique vibe each market offers and hope that we can one day return here to experience more of them!
+Outside of the couple options mentioned in this post, there are many other markets and ferias set up in Santiago.
+We always love the unique vibe each one offers and hope that we can one day return here to experience more of them!

 2. Visit the Parque Metropolitano and Climb Cerro San Cristóbal